Great marketing creative is always popular on the Econsultancy blog.

 That means that Hackney is fairly prominent in the London recommendations.

-Six of the 10 things to do are in Hackney, including the top three (Columbia Road Flower Market, Broadway Market, London Fields Lido).
+Six of the 10 things to do are in Hackney, including two of the top four (Columbia Road Flower Market and Broadway Market).

 This is a minor gripe.
 The bottom line is these guidebooks are authentic, easy-to-use, and a wonderful way to increase customer satisfaction and engagement.

-Okay, she’s not a campaign, but this video does have 22m views at time of writing and must have done a fair bit for the perception of enthusiastic and unique service from Southwest.
+Okay, this isn’t a campaign, but this humorous but zero budget video from 2014 does have 25 million views at time of writing and must have done a fair bit for the perception of enthusiastic and unique service from Southwest.

 The airline regularly ranks highly (as far as airlines go) in brand reputation rankings and sees a high level of customer loyalty.